alexbejann/RoC/LANGUAGE-DESCRIPTION.md

-# TODO: Decide language name!!!
+# TODO: Decide language name and description to every item from the file!!!

 # 1. Variables: